jspgr33n/jspgr33n/README.md

 ## 🐧 James Park
 **`Welcome to my GitHub!`**

-- 🙋‍♂️ Currently a junior at Emory University
+- 🙋‍♂️ Emory University Class of 2025
 - 📈 Working towards a BS in Quantitative Sciences: Informatics
+- ⚙️ Currently doing data science research with a professor for poverty alleviation plans in South Asia
-- 💻 Interested in finding insights and solving questions with data!
+- 💻 Interested in finding insights and solving real world problems with data!

 - - -
 ### 🤖 Languages and Tools: